yunojuno/django-management-command-log/README.md

 ### Version support

-This project now support Django 2.2 and 3.0, and Python 3.7 and 3.8.
-Python 3.6
+This project now support Django 2.2+, and Python 3.7+.
-has been deprecated because the lack of support for `__future__.annotations` makes type hinting across 3.6-3.7 complicated.
 See git tags and PyPI classifiers for support.

 ## Background